-- Project Name

-- Type of Project (Select one):

-- Equipment

-- Feasibility Study

-- Total Project Cost

-- Total Grant Request (up to 25% of the Total Project Cost.
-For equipment projects, maximum of \$150,000, minimum \$1,000.
-For feasibility studies, maximum of \$25,000, minimum of \$1,000)

-- Expected Project Start Date

-- Must be after the contract is signed by you and the State of Minnesota.

-- Award notification is in March, and contracts may be signed as early as mid-April.

-- Expected Project End Date

-- Should be on or before March 30, 2021.

-- Contracts may be extended to last a full three years.
+- Project Name - Total Project Cost - Total Grant Request (up to 25 percent of the Total Project Cost).
+Maximum of \$150,000, minimum \$1,000. - Expected Project Start Date - Must be after the contract is signed by you and the State of Minnesota. - Award notification is in December, and contracts may be signed as early as early January. - Expected Project End Date - Contracts may last a full three years from start date. - You will have up to three months after your contract end date to submit for a reimbursement. - o All items and services must be paid for by the end date of the contract.